 CLIP (Contrastive Language-Image Pre Training)

 CLIP excels at bridging the gap between text and images.
 It’s a foundation model for multimodal tasks like image captioning and retrieval.
-CLIP is adapted for various tasks that involve both modalities, such as generating new images, answering questions about visuals, and retrieving information based on image text pairs.
+CLIP adapts for various tasks involving both modalities, such as generating new images, answering questions about visuals, and retrieving information based on image text pairs.

 Here’s how CLIP works: